Best Quicken Simplifi Alternative Apps in the US (2025)

 Pine AI

 Spoiler Alert: We've put Pine AI at the top.
 Why?
-Because while Quicken shows you where your money goes, Pine AI does the work to bring some of it back by negotiating your bills for you.
+Because while Quicken shows you where your money goes, Pine AI does the work to get some of it back by negotiating your bills for you.
 It's a feature Quicken just doesn't offer and a strong reason to consider it as an alternative.

 - Key Features: AI-powered agents that call companies on your behalf, bill negotiation for services like internet and cable, subscription cancellation.